Jay Cottone

-Cottone played college football as a quarterback at Norwich University in Northfield, Vermont from 1968 to 1970.
+Cottone played college football as a quarterback at Norwich University in Northfield, Vermont from 1968 to 1970 and served as an assistant football coach from 1976 to 1980.
 He resigned from his position at Plymouth State University in July 1986 to become an assistant at the University of Massachusetts Amherst (UMass) under head coach Jim Reid.
 In 1988, Cottone was hired as the head football coach at Hall High School in West Hartford, Connecticut.
 He resigned in 1995 after amassing a record of 33–41–3 in eight seasons.